material-foundation/material-remixer-android/README.md

 ## Contributing to Remixer

 We're excited you want to contribute to the project!
-Please read these docs if you're interested so we can get your contributions submitted quickly.
+Please read these docs so we can get your contributions submitted quickly.

 - [Contribution policy and guidelines](CONTRIBUTING.md)
 - [Project structure](PROJECT_STRUCTURE.md)